The BITX40 FAQ

 All around the web folks are asking questions about the BITX40v3.
 This is my attempt to answer the most common questions raised.
-I (Ryan, KC7RYS) am not affiliated with hfsigs.com or anybody who is.
-I’m just a guy with a keyboard who can’t stand empty space on the screen.
-I don’t guarantee the answers here to be definitive, permanent, or even completely accurate.
-If you spot a mistake, leave a comment below and I’ll be glad to fix it.
+I am not affiliated with hfsigs.com or anybody who is.
+If you have your own question about the BITX40, leave a comment below and I’ll be glad to answer it.

 What is the BITX40?

 The BITX40v3 being discussed here is a “short kit” which includes almost everything needed to complete a radio and get on the air.
 Soldering some connectors and wires is required.
 The kit is made to be hacked:changed, modified, customized, deconstructed, rebuilt, broken and repaired.
 It’s like buying a box of legos already made into the final shape.
 You can just leave it that way, or you can tear it apart and change it as you see fit.

 Is this the only BITX radio being sold?
 I see other BITX kits online too.